Glolarnaca

 Glolarnaca is a genus of Orthopterans, sometimes known as 'leaf-folding crickets' in the tribe Gryllacridini.
 The recorded distribution is from China, Vietnam and Cambodia.

-Glolarnaca was originally described as the subgenus Zalarnaca (Glolarnaca) by AV Gorochov; its elevation to genus level in subfamily Gryllacridinae has been accepted by authorities such as Cadena-Castañeda and Yang.
+Glolarnaca was originally described as the subgenus Zalarnaca (Glolarnaca) by Andrey Gorochov; its elevation to genus level in subfamily Gryllacridinae has been accepted by authorities such as Cadena-Castañeda and Yang.
 Species such as G. globiceps (originally identified from Cambodia and Vietnam) have also been placed in other more related genera such as Gryllacris and also Capnogryllacris.